donmccurdy/glTF-Transform/packages/docs/src/lib/pages/extensions.md

-In addition to the official Khronos and multi-vendor extensions, the glTF format can be extended with [custom extensions](https://github.com/KhronosGroup/gltf/blob/main/extensions/README.md) for specific applications. glTF-Transform supports reading/writing custom extensions, without modifications to the core codebase.
+In addition to the official Khronos and multi-vendor extensions, the glTF format can be extended with [custom extensions](https://github.com/KhronosGroup/gltf/blob/main/extensions/README.md) for specific applications. glTF Transform supports reading/writing custom extensions, without modifications to the core codebase.
 Any extension implemented correctly and registered with the I/O instance may be read from a file, modified programmatically, and written back to a file.